pnnl/tesp/doc/Design_Reference.rst

 TESP for Agent Developers
 -------------------------

-The left-hand portion of Figure 4c shows the main simulators running in TESP and communicating over FNCS.
+The left-hand portion of :numref:`fig_composition` shows the main simulators running in TESP and communicating over FNCS.
 For the DSO+T study, PYPOWER will be upgraded to AMES and EnergyPlus will be upgraded to a Modelica-based large-building simulator.
 The large-building agent will also be updated.
 The current large-building agent is written in C++.
 It's functionality is to write metrics from EnergyPlus, and also to adjust a thermostat slider for the building.
 However, it does not formulate bids for the building.
-The right-hand portion of Figure 4c shows the other transactive agents implemented in Python.
+The right-hand portion of :numref:`fig_composition` shows the other transactive agents implemented in Python.
 These communicate directly via Python function calls, i.e., not over FNCS.
 There are several new agents to implement for the DSO+T study, and this process will require four main tasks: